rtlines/rtlines.github.io/README.md

 <img src="RTLsmall.jpg" alt="photo" width="150"/>

 ## Draft Text Books
+Over the last few years, I have kind of disappeared from the research community.
+I decided I wanted to try to write an introductory textbook series, something that I could modify as I experimented with my classes.
+And something that I could give to my students without the huge cost.
+Many of my students are from rural communities or from world areas where the cost of coming to college is prohibitive.
+The cost of textbooks only makes that more difficult.
+For these students, a free text that is not as perfect, but is free might make all the difference.
+At this point I have rough draft version of a four-semester introductory physics textbook series.
+They aren't great, maybe someday they will be.
+I hope to make them at least useful.
+And there are some quirks in what I have done.
-I have draft version of a four-semester introductory physics textbook series.
-There are some quirks in what I have done.
-There are no problem sets in the textbooks.
+* There are no problem sets in the textbooks.
 These could be used with an on-line problem set like Sapling Learning's system or Mastering Physics.
 I have problem sets done for some classes, but I don't want to publish them online at this point.
+* I also take a new approach, stressing structured problem solving.
+Students are encouraged to subdivide physics into a set of problem types with their accompanying equations sets and solution techniques.
+The idea is a little like object-oriented programming where the data types and methods are grouped together.
+It this way, once the student recognizes a familiar problem type in a problem, a set of tools to solve that part of the problem immediately comes to mind.
+I believe many physicists work this way.
+We will see how this works.
+Comments, suggestions, or complaints can be sent to linest@byui.edu.

 [Introductory Physics I Mechanics](https://rtlines.github.io/PH121_Text_Book_0.31071.pdf)
 <br />